skial/haxe.io/src/roundups/wwx/Flambes Future.md

 [Haxe Meme][l9] and wrote [Flambe][l10], a 2D game engine starts off by stating how Flambe has had amazing growth and adoption with over 200 commercial games built with Flambe.
-Bruno has a strong focus on developer UX, focused on tool integration and rapid development, which have undoubtly contributed to its success.
+Bruno has a strong focus on developer UX, focused on tool integration and rapid development, which have undoubtedly contributed to its success.

 Nickelodeon started evaluating HTML5 game engines in 2012 and today all new games are built with Flambe which has helped it go viral across the industry.
 Disney and